 About Steak n Shake

-Steak 'n Shake is a classic American brand serving premium burgers and shakes in more than 500 restaurants across the country and the world.
+Steak 'n Shake is a classic American brand serving premium burgers and shakes.
 Since 1934, Steak 'n Shake has served hand-crafted, premium Steakburgers and hand-dipped milkshakes.
 Steak 'n Shake is a Biglari Holdings company.